 Pope John Paul II approved the new Constitutions and its revision in 1999.

 The FSPA Mission Effectiveness Office was established.

-In December the FSPA welcomed their first partners in the ministry of Perpetual Adoration.
-Currently there are more than 150 prayer partners, men and women, who commit to pray one hour each week before the Blessed Sacrament.
+In December, FSPA welcomed their first partners in the ministry of perpetual adoration.
+Currently, there are more than 150 prayer partners, men, and women, who commit to pray one hour each week before the Blessed Sacrament.

-FSPA celebrate Mary of the Angels Chapel centennial
+FSPA celebrated Mary of the Angels Chapel centennial

-Sister Lucy Slinger is named FSPA ecological advocate.
+Sister Lucy Slinger was named FSPA ecological advocate.
 She serves as a resource for FSPA congregational facilities, networks with other environmental groups and coordinates the organic garden at Villa St. Joseph.

 130th Anniversary of Perpetual Adoration, Aug.
 1